HomeAbout UsContact UsISSA Membership

 friends in the Legislature to ensure our depleted funds are replenished.”

-to be $332.1 million.
-Nearly $50 million of the additional dollars will be
+be $332.1 million.
+Nearly $50 million of the additional dollars will be used

-used to restore funds borrowed from the Senior Living Trust, $2.8
+to restore funds borrowed from the Senior Living Trust, $2.8 million will

 The approximately $119.5 million remaining will be deposited into the